-Labyrinth Games & Puzzles has been teaching children and adults how to play Dungeons and Dragons (D&D) since we first opened in 2010.
-The role playing game, which is now in its 5th edition, is about storytelling in a world of swords and sorcery.
+Labyrinth Games & Puzzles has been teaching children and adults how to play Dungeons and Dragons since 2010.
+D&D is a role playing game about storytelling in a world of swords and sorcery.
 It shares many similarities with pretend play or make-believe, but the game’s rules add structure to the stories.
 Rolling dice provides a way to determine consequences for the actions players choose within the fiction.
-At Labyrinth, our stories are created and led by our training staff, but the players (and the dice) will determine the outcome.
+At Labyrinth, our stories are created and led by our staff, but the players (and the dice) will determine the outcome.

 One of the key tenets of Labyrinth’s youth D&D program is that all players belong to a Guild of Heroes.
 In the fiction, the Guild of Heroes is an organization of brave adventurers and explorers dedicated to helping those in need and bettering the world around them.
 Outside of the fiction, it’s the structure that helps us introduce new players to the game, create characters, and level up.